puppetlabs/puppetlabs-puppet_agent/README.markdown

 ##### `package_version`

 The package version to upgrade to.
 Defaults to the puppet master's latest supported version if compiled with A PE master, otherwise `undef` (meaning get the latest Open Source release).
-Explicitly specify a version to upgrade from puppet-agent packages (implying Puppet >= 4.0).
+Explicitly specify a version to upgrade from puppet-agent packages (implying Puppet >= 4.0).  **This parameter is required for installations not connected to PE**
 ``` puppet
   package_version => '5.5.8'
 ```